dokuhn/rpi_lora/README.md

-# RaspberryPi LoRaWAN (SX1276) to MQTT-TTN Gateway
+# RaspberryPi LoRa (SX1276) to MQTT Bridge

-This repository contains a simple proof-of-concept implementation of a single channel (receive or send at the same time) LoRaWAN gateway communicating with the IoT world via MQTT protocol.
+This repository contains a simple proof-of-concept implementation of a single channel (receive or send at the same time) LoRa Bridge communicating with the IoT world via MQTT protocol.
+Packets received via LoRa are published on a specific MQTT topic, in this example LoRa_test/receivedPacket/.
+At the same time, this bridge software subscribes to another topic to be able to send data via LoRa.
+Due to the used SX1276 chip only one channel can be demodulated and received at the same time, i.e. in the EU a frequency like 868.1 MHz as a band in the frequency range 863-870 MHz.

 It has been tested on the Raspberry Pi 3 platform, using a Semtech SX1276 transceiver (HopeRF RFM95W).

-Maintainer: Dominik Kuhn <dominik.kuhn90@googlemail.com>
+Maintained: Dominik Kuhn <dominik.kuhn90@googlemail.com>

 ## ToDo